lukaskupczyk/react-hook-theme/README.md

 # react-hook-theme

-react-hook-theme allows you to switch between dark / light mode in your React application with ease.
+Switch between dark and light mode in your React application with ease.

 ![Toggle](/assets/toggle.gif)